jayzpl/Some-Python-Code-s-start-with-python-/README.md

 # SomePythonStuff
-There is some python code's from my high school and my own work.
+There is some python code's that i created.